 Incoming students are reviewed for eligibility for available scholarship funds in the year s/he is admitted.
 Students are automatically considered for any funds for which s/he is eligible at the time of admission.
-The only exception being students admitted to the MA in Ethical Leadership at Claremont Lincoln University.
-No institutional scholarships are available for students in this program due to lower tuition rates for the degree.
 The number of scholarships given and the value of each can change annually, and doctoral scholarships are allocated at the discretion of the faculty in that particular discipline.
 Scholarship awards are made in writing and recorded in a student's financial aid award letter.
-A scholarship is an agreement entered into by the school and the student, and is governed by the policies noted on the scholarship letter.
-Please be aware no scholarship will be applied to the student's account without a signed Confirmation Form indicating understanding of, and adherence to, the policies contained in the scholarship letter.
-Even if a student is not applying for Federal Financial Aid, students receiving an institutional scholarship must accurately complete the Free Application for Federal Student Aid (FAFSA) every year.
+A scholarship is an agreement entered into by the school and the student, and is governed by the policies noted on the scholarship letter and the financial aid handbook as well as this catalog.
+Please be aware no scholarship will be applied to the student's account without a signed Confirmation Form indicating understanding of, and adherence to the policies contained in the scholarship letter.
+Students must complete a Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov if they wish to be considered for need based aid.
+To retain all scholarships, students must have and maintain a Satisfactory Academic Progress (2.8 for M.A., 3.0 for Ph.D.).
+The following are the merit-based scholarships you may have been awarded: